Sharing memories: Honoring alums George K. Fadel and Roger Thompson

 “I think so many of us at that stage in our lives are trying to figure out what our legacy should be and what we should be doing for the rest of our lives.
 The law school had given me a scholarship that I really appreciated.
 I had very little money at the time, and I didn’t really have to work except during summers,” Thompson recalls.
 “I felt it was a turning point in my life, and because of that I owed a debt to the law school.
 I want to help other people have the same experience.”

-Thompson says the Golden Gavel Society, which he also attended, was an opportunity to see so many classmates he had known so well after so many years.
+Thompson says the Golden Gavel Society, which he also attended, was an opportunity to see many classmates he had known so well after so many years.

 “It was a nice tribute to all these people that have survived the practice of law and thrived and represented their community and profession most admirably,” he says.
 “I also felt I wasn’t really deserving of the Alum of the Year award.
-There are so many able lawyers that have done so much good in the world.
+There are many able lawyers that have done so much good in the world.
 I was grateful to receive it.”

 Despite his initial hesitation about the award, Thompson is quick to extol the values of a law degree.